-While neither is 100 percent accurate, there is much to be said for how our thoughts and actions today affect our tomorrow.
+While neither is 100% accurate, there is much to be said for how our thoughts and actions today affect our tomorrow.
 Religions throughout history, including Christianity, Buddhism and Taoism have taught in one form or another that “energy flows where attention goes”.
 What we focus on becomes our reality.

 This can have positive, negative or neutral consequences.
-Our new friend, Faith Young, refers to this as the yellow car theory.
 The yellow car theory says that when we buy a yellow car, all of a sudden we notice lots of yellow cars on the road.

 This gives us power.
 If we find gratitude in our situation, regardless of our situation, our vision becomes our reality.
 If we are ungrateful for our situation, regardless of our situation, our vision, again, becomes our reality.